Expert Advice: How to Prune a Palm Tree (with Pictures)

 Unpruned palm trees.
 Photo by Flickr.

-Whether or not palm tree should be trimmed depends on the species of the palm tree.
+Whether or not palm trees should be trimmed depends on the species of the palm tree.
 Because all palms eventually shed their old leaves, you don’t have to trim them.
-The petticoat of dead leaves on taller palms can even become an ornamental feature.
-Palms with a crown shaft do a great job cleaning themselves.

 Insect pests and palm rats love to live under dead fronds and in the old leaf bases on the trunk.
-Overtime, palm rats can destroy your garden and find their way into your home.
+Over time, palm rats can destroy your garden and find their way into your home.

 Strong winds can topple over an unpruned top-heavy palm and it can fall on top of your home or a car.